 \section{Related work}

-\textbf{Cross-modal retrieval.} In this work, we are interested in image-to-text and text-to-image cross-modal retrieval.
-Much research is dedicated to learn a metric space that jointly embeds images and sentences~\cite{BeansBurgers,faghri2018vsepp,frome2013devise,karpathy2014deep,Li2019VSRN,song2019pvse,thomas2020preserving}.
-Early works~\cite{gong2014improving,klein2014fisher} relied on Canonical Correlation Analysis (CCA)~\cite{hardoon2004canonical} to build embedding spaces as linear projections between the two representation spaces.
+\textbf{Cross-modal retrieval.} In this work, we are interested in image and text cross-modal retrieval.
+Much research is dedicated to learning a metric space that jointly embeds images and sentences~\cite{BeansBurgers,faghri2018vsepp,frome2013devise,karpathy2014deep,Li2019VSRN,song2019pvse,thomas2020preserving}.
+Early works~\cite{gong2014improving,klein2014fisher} relied on Canonical Correlation Analysis (CCA)~\cite{hardoon2004canonical} to build joint embedding spaces.
 Frome \etal~\cite{frome2013devise} use a hinge rank loss for triplets built from both modalities.
-Wang \etal \cite{wang2016learning} expand on this idea by also training on uni-modal triplets to preserve the structure inherent for each modality in the joint space.
-Faghri \etal~\cite{faghri2018vsepp} propose to learn such space with a triplet loss, and only sample the hardest negative from a training batch with respect to a query-positive pair.
+Wang \etal \cite{wang2016learning} expand on this idea by also training on uni-modal triplets to preserve the structure inherent to each modality in the joint space.
+Faghri \etal~\cite{faghri2018vsepp} propose to learn such space with a triplet loss, and only sample the hardest negative with respect to a query-positive pair.

 One of the drawbacks of relying on a single global representation is its inability to represent the diversity of semantic concepts present in an image or in a caption.
 Prior work~\cite{huang2017instance,wei2020multi} observed a split between \textit{one-to-one} and \textit{many-to-many} matching in visual-semantic embedding spaces characterized by the use of one or several embedding representations per image or caption.
-Song $\&$ Soleymani~\cite{song2019pvse} build many global representations for each image or sentence by using a multi-head self-attention on local descriptors to produce distinct attention maps.
+Song and Soleymani~\cite{song2019pvse} build many global representations for each image or sentence by using a multi-head self-attention on local descriptors.
 Other methods use region-level and word-level descriptors to build a global image-to-text similarity from many-to-many matching.
-Li \etal~\cite{Li2019VSRN} employ a Graphical Convolutional Network (GCN)~\cite{kipf2016semi} for semantic reasoning of region proposals obtained from a Faster-RCNN~\cite{ren2015faster} detector.
+Li \etal~\cite{Li2019VSRN} employ a graphical convolutional network~\cite{kipf2016semi} for semantic reasoning of region proposals obtained from a Faster-RCNN~\cite{ren2015faster} detector.
 Veit \etal~\cite{veit2018separating} propose a conditional embedding approach to solve the multiplicity of hashtags, but it does not rely on a joint embedding space, hence cannot be directly applied to cross-modal retrieval.